thisisblain/ACADEMIC-RANDOM-projects/README.md

 ## My Projects (LOOK HERE)
-A collection of some HTML, CSS, JavaScript, PHP, C# and other projects I have done over the course of my studies.
+A collection of some HTML, CSS, JavaScript, PHP, C#, Java and other projects I have done over the course of my studies.
 Please note that not every single file in this repo is included down below.

 # User Authentication System with JSP and Servlets